Braspag/braspag.github.io/_i18n/en/_posts/pagador/2017-07-27-braspag-pagador.md

 <aside class="warning">IMPORTANT: The order identification number (MerchantOrderId) does not change, remaining the same throughout the transactional flow.
 However, an additional number (SentOrderId) can be generated for the order and used during the transaction.
 This number (SentOrderId) will only be different in case of adaptation to the acquirer's rules or in case there are repeated order identification numbers (MerchantOrderId).</aside>

 The parameters contained within the `Address` and `DeliveryAddress` nodes are **required** when the transaction is submitted to the [Antifraude](https://braspag.github.io//en/manual/antifraude) or **Velocity** analysis.
-These parameters are marked with an * in the mandatory column of the table below.
+These parameters are marked with an * in the required column of the table below.

 Here are request and answer examples of how to create a credit transaction: